 General scheduling and the timetabling of both public screenings and press and industry screenings are entirely at the discretion of the festival organization.

 Film formats and video systems that can be presented during the festival include: 8mm, 16mm, 35mm, DCP, Blu-ray.
 Presentation of other formats and video systems or delivery through any other type of disk, formatting or licenses requires the prior authorization of the festival.
-Without this authorization the festival retains the right to exclude a documentary from the program.
+Without this authorization the festival retains the right to exclude a film from the program.
 These requirements do not apply to VR/AR works.

 Availability of screening copy